Abuse of power in the UK

 by the Care Quality Commission, the dishonesty of regulatory authorities as to “exceptional circumstances”

-a claim of ‘ministerial sovereignty’ by a holder of one of the great offices of state, and and an act of
+a claim of ‘ministerial sovereignty’ by a holder of one of the great offices of state, an act of

 gross corruption by a High Court judge at the Royal Courts of Justice in London